anonymousthesecond/Elo-Prime/README.md

 # Quantum-Cipher AKA Elo Prime
 The beginning of the world's greatest chess engine. . . . .
+This,once finished,will obliterate Stockfish like AlphaZero did years ago. . . . . . .

 ## Overview